 At the door frame of the dressing room hallway, embarrassment started to leak in and nearly stopped me.

 A stronger flood of sadness rushed in, reminding me of why I needed shorts.
 Too many bowls of ice cream and handfuls of peanut m&ms caught up.
-They were easy go-tos for handling the disappointment of slowing down my physical activity because of post-surgical pain and residual side effects from cancer treatments.
+And then there were the chocolate chip cookies.
+They were easy snacks for handling the disappointment of slowing down my physical activity because of post-surgical pain and residual side effects from cancer treatments.

 Buying new shorts was hard and humbling, but better than the defeat of having nothing to wear.